 Does everyone get a ballot in the mail?

 Yes.
-Last September, Gov. Gavin Newsom signed into law a bill that makes vote-by-mail ballots permanent for every registered voter.
+In September 2021, Gov. Gavin Newsom signed into law a bill that makes vote-by-mail ballots permanent for every registered voter.

 When will I receive my mail-in-ballot?

 Counties will begin mailing ballots by Oct.
 10.

 When will I receive my voter guide?